 Securities Offered 2,058,750 shares of Common Stock upon exercise of the Warrants and the Underwriters' Warrants and 152,500 Warrants upon exercise of the Underwriters' Warrants.
 See "Description of Securities."
-Common Stock Outstanding: Prior to the Offering(1)(2) 5,490,811 shares of Common Stock.
-After the Offering(2) 7,549,561 shares of Common Stock.
-Warrants Outstanding: Prior to the Offering 1,753,750 After the Offering 1,906,250 Terms of Warrants: Exercise Price \$6.00 per share, subject to adjustment in certain events.
+5,503,390 shares of Common Stock.
+7,562,140 shares of Common Stock.
+Warrants Outstanding: Prior to the Offering After the Offering Terms of Warrants: Exercise Price \$6.00 per share, subject to adjustment in certain events.
 See "Description of Securities Warrants."
 Expiration Date November 19, 2001.
 Redemption Redeemable by the Company at a price of \$.10 per Warrant upon not less than 30 days prior written notice to the holders of the Warrants at any time prior to the Expiration Date, provided that the average of the closing bid quotations of the Common Stock on The Nasdaq SmallCap Market (or if not quoted thereon, the average of the closing sale prices of the Common Stock on the principal securities exchange, including the Nasdaq National Market, on which the Common Stock is then traded), during the period of 20 consecutive trading days ending on the third day prior to the date on which the Company gives notice of redemption, has been at least 150% of the then current exercise price of the Warrants.
 See "Description of Securities Warrants."
 Use of Proceeds The net proceeds of the Offering, if any, will be used for (i) product development, (ii) sales and marketing and (iii) working capital and general corporate purposes.
 See "Use of Proceeds."
 Risk Factors The securities offered hereby involve a high degree of risk.
 Only investors who can bear the loss of their entire investment should invest.
 See "Risk Factors."
-Nasdaq SmallCap Market Symbols Common Stock RDOC; Warrants RDOCW Pacific Exchange Symbols Common Stock ROB; Warrants ROBWS EASDAQ Symbol Common Stock RDOC (1) Does not include 2,058,7 the Warrants and the Unc 750 shares of Common Stock issuable upon exercise of lerwriters' Warrants.
+Nasdaq SmallCap Market Symbols Common Stock RDOC; Warrants RDOCW Pacific Exchange Symbols Common Stock ROB; Warrants ROBWS EASDAQ Symbol Common Stock RDOC (1) Does not include 2,058,7 the Warrants and the Under the Warrants 50 shares of Common Stock issuable upon exercise of erwriters' Warrants.

-exercise of warrants at exercise prices ranging from \$.01 to \$8.34 and (ii) 1,216,542 shares of Common Stock issuable upon exercise of outstanding options granted pursuant to the Company's stock option plans at exercise prices ranging from \$0.07 to \$8.75 per share.
+(2) Does not include (i) 2,449,066 shares of Common Stock issuable upon the exercise of warrants at exercise prices ranging from \$.01 to \$8.34 and (ii) 1,218,556 shares of Common Stock issuable upon exercise of outstanding options granted pursuant to the Company's stock option plans at exercise prices ranging from \$0.07 to \$8.75 per share.
 See "Management -- Stock Option Plan," "Certain Transactions" and "Description of Securities."